caiocmb7/portfolio/2. (Computer Vision) - Vehicle License Plate Detection/README.md

 ```
 1. More classical approach, using edge detection (OpenCV) to identify the car plates, and then using EasyOCR for image to text transcription.

-    To use this solution, just run the class in [plate_detection.py] with the following command:
+    To use this solution, run this command below:

     *Remember that in these methods, you need the dataset with the original images, from the kaggle dataset provided.